librariesio/libraries.io/README.md

  rake projects:reindex
 ```

-Go create a GitHub application.
-Set the callback url to `localhost:3000/auth/github/callback`.
+Go create a Personal access token on GitHub.
 Copy the token, for you will need it to pay the ferryman.

 Lure rails into slurping down some data